Sweet, mellow, and creamy, Roasted Garlic is simple to make and can be used in so many ways to create unique and delicious dishes!

 But curiosity got the better of me and I tentatively eased one of the soft, buttery cloves out of the skin and put it in my mouth.
 It was WONDERFUL.

 Roasted garlic has a much, much, much milder flavor than raw garlic.
 It turns buttery and even a little sweet.

 I mean, it's still going to do a number on your breath, don't get me wrong, but the flavor is incredible.

 And there are lots of wonderful ways you can use it in your cooking.
 Like in this unbelievably good Roasted Red Pepper Sauce.
-Or in the super easy but totally impressive No Knead Roasted Garlic & Rosemary Artisan Bread I am going to post for you next week.
-But here are a bunch of other ways you could use your roasted garlic.
+Or in the super easy but totally impressive No Knead Roasted Garlic & Rosemary Artisan Bread.
+Here are a bunch of other ways you could use your roasted garlic.

 Ways To Use Roasted Garlic:

 - Mashed up the roasted garlic cloves with a little salt, some butter and Parmesan cheese and spread on crusty bread, then toast it under the broiler

 - With potatoes for roasted garlic mashed potatoes

 - On a pizza (either mashed and spread over the pizza dough before topping or scattered over the cheese as a topping itself)

 - In sauces (like Roasted Red Pepper Sauce)